RaulBernal/BandProtocol_CosmoBot/README.md

 * Linux system with a fullnode/masternode running and synced
 * Python3 and pip3 installed
 * Botogram
-* Set your config in the script (Token and route to binaries)
+* Set your config at file config_band.py (Token and route to binaries)

 # Step-by-step guide: